 During April 2015, the Compensation Committee and the independent members of the Board, unanimously voted to renew the employment contract of Randall K. Davis, CEO and President of the Company, effective April 8, 2015.
 The new contract is for 5 years with substantially the same terms as his previous contract.
+Negotiations have been ongoing on a new contract.
+To date, nothing has been finalized.

 During April 2015, the Compensation Committee, and the independent members of the Board, unanimously voted to renew a consulting agreement with Mr. Steven Etra, effective April 8, 2015.
 The new contract is for 5 years with substantially the same terms as his previous contract.
+Negotiations have been ongoing on a new contract.
+To date, nothing has been finalized.